 An excerpt of the novel was published in Four Chambers issue 2, and it received a positive notice in The Review Review (see below).
 I also write short stories and poetry, samples of which you can find on this site.

-Buy one less cup of coffee each month and treat yourself to original fiction direct from the author.
+Treat yourself to original fiction and poetry direct from the author.

 In January 2016, I recorded three of my poems for the Telepoem Booth project, a classic phone booth on which fans can dial up a poem for a listen on a rotary phone.